Acceptance to the Radiography program

 - Students will produce solutions to real-world clinical problems.

-- Students/graduates who will conduct him/herself in a professional manner.
+- Prepare students and graduates who conduct him/ herself in a professional manner.

 - Continuously monitor program satisfaction, ARRT exam pass rates, job placement and